LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 * how to **interpret** its value
 * what **operations** can be applied to the variable

-::: insight Key Insight - A Variable
+::: insight Key insight - A variable
 A variable is a symbolic label for a location in memory where data is stored.
 A variable has a name (identifier) and a data type.
 The data type of the variables determines which operations can be performed on the data and how the value in memory has to be interpreted.
 :::